QuickBooks vs Sage 2026: Which Accounting Software is Best for Your Business?

 Choose Sage if you:

-• Need comprehensive UK payroll capabilities
+• Need comprehensive payroll capabilities

 • Run a construction or manufacturing business